THE VFA PIONEER HISTORIES PROJECT

 JW: Fourth grade.

-CSW: Well, I student taught at my own high school.
-I student taught third grade.
-It was just so weird.
-I just got assigned at that.
-And ultimately, the job I got was in a junior high school.
-We used to have [grades] seven, eight, and nine.
-There’s no way I was qualified to teach the seventh grade, which is, I taught seven to nine.
+CSW: I student taught at my own high school, 11th grade classes My brother was in the 11th grade then, so I had some of his friends in my classes.
+Ultimately, my first teaching job was in a junior high school.
+At the time junior highs school was grades seven, eight, and nine.
+There’s no way I was qualified to teach the seventh grade., I taught grades seven and nine.

-I think the three years I taught school were probably the most challenging because you realize the challenge of it.
+I think the three years I taught school were probably the most challenging because I realized the challenge of it.
 And now, there’s a whole specialty for middle school students because it’s developmentally so important, which I had no introduction to.
-But it is the job, I think, that was the most challenging because you realized how different different kids were, and how to reach kids in a way that engaged them.
+But it is the job, I think, that was the most challenging because I realized how different kids are, and how to reach kids in a way that engages them.

 I worked the longest hours.
 I made the least money, and I think, except for being a mother, I think it was the most important work I did in my entire career.
 I think we undervalue, particularly elementary school teachers, where it’s even more complex if we really delve into development issues and that stuff.

-I subsequently taught adult education through to Fairfax County.
-We were living in Virginia because my husband wanted to live in Virginia.
-We lived in Vienna, Virginia.
+I subsequently taught adult education through Fairfax County.
+We were living in Vienna, Virginia because my husband wanted to live in Virginia.
 Then when I wanted to go back to work, English teachers were a dime a dozen.
 But between when I had Derek and when I wanted to go back to work, I was unable to have a second child.
-I went through a lot of surgery, and I had two ectopics, and it was a very traumatic time for me.
+I went through a lot of surgery, and I had two ectopic pregnancie.
+It was a very traumatic time for me.

 One of those years, we lived in England while my husband was on a scientific exchange with the British government.
 When we came back, without getting into the details of my marital relationship, he wasn’t supportive of adopting.
 So, I said, “Fine, I’m going back to work.”